11 Small Habits Of People Who Are Ultra-Confident In Their Relationships

 Before complaining to your partner about something, thank them for something they did for you today.

-By expressing gratitude, you alter your biochemistry.
-One big benefit is that your posture, tone of voice and facial expression also change toward your partner.
+By expressing gratitude, you improve your overall well-being, which has been proven in many research studies and summarized well in an article by Harvard Health.
+One big benefit is that your posture, tone of voice and facial expression also change toward your partner!

 This will not only make you feel better about yourself physically, but it will also improve your mood and help boost hormones.

-Eating better food will clear your mind and boost your energy.
+Eating better foods can help your mind and boost your energy.

 When people go off diets or eat poorly, they often get down on themselves.
 This mental baggage can carry over into daily activities and relationships.
 So, add fruit and veggies into your daily routine and skip processed foods.